Skip to main content

 Once aibox.toml and .devcontainer/ are in place:

-aibox sync # Regenerate files and build image
+aibox apply # Regenerate files and build image

 The workflow is identical to a new project from this point forward.